-H. Complaints
+H. Conciliation and Complaints

-1. Procedures operated by DRF members
+H.1 Procedures operated by DRF members

-All members of the DRF must have a written procedure that is readily available to all their clients and to anyone wishing to make a complaint.
-This must:

-- Be accessible, user friendly, fair and open and readily available to all clients and to anyone wishing to make a complaint. - Detail the steps the member will take to investigate complaints. - Identify the person responsible for investigating complaints. - Ensure a fair response is made within ten working days. accountable - conducted within a framework which is adequately resourced - courteous and expeditious - responsive and adaptable to reflect actions taken in response to complaints received or to trends identified - adequately publicised and in a manner designed to encourage feedback from stakeholders - complies with the requirements of the DRF complaints procedure and panel (qv) - complies with the requirements of the Financial Ombudsman Service.

-Members are required to record details of customers' complaints, the member's findings and any action taken in response.

-Members must co-operate with any intermediary consulted or engaged by the client in the event of a dispute.
+- H.1.1 All members of the DRF must have a written complaints procedure that is readily available to all their clients and to anyone wishing to make a complaint.
+This must: - be accessible, user friendly, fair and open and readily available to all clients and to anyone wishing to make a complaint. - detail the steps the member will take to investigate complaints. - identify the person responsible for investigating complaints. - stipulate that the complaint will be acknowledged within three working days. - ensure a fair response is made within ten working days. - be conducted within a framework which is adequately resourced, be courteous and expeditious. - be responsive and adaptable to reflect actions taken in response to complaints received or to trends identified. - be adequately publicised in a manner designed to encourage feedback from stakeholders. - be referred to in pre-contract information and available and signposted prominently on members' websites. - comply with the requirements of the DRF complaints procedure and panel (qv). - comply with the requirements of the Financial Ombudsman Service. - link members' websites to both DRF's complaints procedures webpage and to the appropriate webpage on the Financial Ombudsman's Service website. - H.1.2 Members are required to record details of customers' complaints, the member's findings and any action taken in response and to produce these records as part of any DRF monitoring visit. - H.1.3 Members must co-operate with any intermediary consulted or engaged by the client in the event of a dispute.